rkuma183/wilsonmar.github.io/_posts/2016-08-30-samsung-iot-cloud-android.md

    it only receives and stores information.

 0. A long-running <a href="#Rules">complex set of rules (below)</a>
-   determine when actions need to be triggered.
+   running on an app server determines when actions need to be triggered.

+   For example, determine battery life is steadily declining.
+   Recognize the usual pattern.

-0. The color and pattern of lighting is set on the Android.
+0. The color and pattern of lighting is set by the app server.

-0. When appropriate, the Arduino sends a signal to the <strong>Philips Hue bulb</strong> to light up in the bedroom.
+0. When appropriate, a signal is sent to a <strong>light bult</strong> to light up in the bedroom.

+   For example, projection that battery life is not going to last throug the night.

 0. Press a Flic button to control the alerts: